-The Wachovia Facilities and the Credit Agreement (as amended on June 1, 2004) are guaranteed by and secured by the assets of the Company and the assets and capital stock of each of the Company's subsidiaries (other than certain foreign subsidiaries) and its future subsidiaries.
-The security interest granted to Wachovia ranks senior to the security interest of the pre-existing lenders.
+The Wachovia Facilities and the Credit Agreement (as amended) are guaranteed by and secured by the assets of the Company and the assets and capital stock of each of the Company's subsidiaries and its future subsidiaries.
+The security interest granted to Wachovia ranks senior to the security interest of the Pre-existing Lenders.

-As at December 31, 2005 and April 2, 2006, Cdn \$799 and \$554, respectively, of the senior debt was denominated in Canadian dollars.
+As at December 31, 2005 and October 1, 2006, \$799 and \$1,654, respectively, of the senior debt was denominated in Canadian dollars.